 Children’s allergies have become epidemic in this country; they can begin as early as birth!
-The 2014 National Health Interview Survey (NHIS) reported that 10% of US children under age 18 suffer from respiratory allergies, 8.4% from hay fever, 5.4% from food allergies, and 11.6% from skin allergies.
+The 2018 National Health Interview Survey (NHIS) reported that 9.6% (7.1 million) of US children under age 18 suffer from respiratory allergies, 7.2% (5.2 million) from hay fever, 6.5% (4.8 million) from food allergies, and 12.6% (9.2 million) from skin allergies.

-Orlando, and several other Florida cities (including Tampa, Lakeland, Daytona Beach, Jacksonville, Miami and others), consistently appear among the top 100 “Asthma Capitals” in the US, as ranked by the Asthma and Allergy Foundation of America (AAFA).
-Orlando ranked #64 in 2015 for Asthma and #81 for Allergies in Fall 2016.
+Orlando, and several other Florida cities (including Tampa, Lakeland, Daytona Beach, Jacksonville, Miami and others), consistently appear among the top 100 “Asthma and Allergy Capitals” in the US, as ranked by the Asthma and Allergy Foundation of America (AAFA).
+Orlando ranked #85 in 2019 for asthma and #31 for allergies in 2020.

 Allergies increase histamine and other inflammatory biomarkers in the body.
 Inflammation in a child’s body can develop into serious conditions, such as ADHD, anxiety, behavioral disorders, sleep disturbances and other illnesses.
 The inflammation from repeated ear infections can affect speech and long-term hearing.
 Food allergies are scary and cause anxiety for both parents and children!
 Naturally, we want to test for and treat allergies before they worsen and cause other serious inflammatory illnesses.

 How Do I Know If My Child Needs Testing for Allergies?